ddxexe/Scattering-Code/README.md

 5. The value of scatter_phi.
 6. The value of scatter_theta.
 7. A Boolean variable determining whether or not the photon is inside or outside the 3-dimensional space.

+**mie_tetascan2.m**

+*Description:* An updated version or Christian Matzler's intensity function code from 2002.
+This is the primary function used for characterizing single scatter events and it returns a large number of relevant figures which show information abou the scatter event.
+This function is largely independent of the other functions stored on the repository.

+*Inputs:* m is the refractive index of our scattering media. m can be a complex number of form a+bi, where a is the standard refractive index and b is an attenuation constant.
+Note that mie_tetascan2 is equipped to account for attenuation but the other functions currently are not designed for this. x is the size parameter, which is a ratio of the incident photon wavelength to the particles' hemisphere circumference. nsteps and n_theta are both parameters used to determine the precision and number of possible scattering angles that will be accounted for.
+Larger values means the function will tabulate results for a greater number of angles but will consequently require a longer time to compute.

+*Outputs:*

+*Outputs:*

 **sim_scatter.m**